Tiara Yachts: History of Company

 In 2004, innovation and customer satisfaction collided when Tiara partnered with Volvo Penta, making history and becoming one of the first boat builders in the world to use Volvo Penta’s revolutionary new propulsion system, the Volvo Penta IPS on the Tiara Yachts 38 Open.
 The future of boating lay in the innovative pod propulsion system that offered unparalleled benefits as a unique alternative to the traditional shaft drive.

 Tiara Yachts also partners closely with outboard engine manufacturer Mercury Marine.
 Tiara and Mercury collaborated in 2019 ahead of the launch of the Verado V12 600 HP engine, as Tiara created the first product designed specifically around the new propulsion package.

 Tom Slikkers was named CEO in 2012 and ushered in the Coupe line before introducing an outboard-powered lineup, then known as Tiara Sport.
 The 38 LS (Luxury Sport) debuted in the fall of 2017 as the first outboard-powered Tiara.
 Its focus on performance without sacrificing luxury quickly set it apart from other vessels in its class; the 38 LS was recognized as the 2018 Miami International Boat Show Innovation Award winner.

-In 2021, Tiara Yachts launched the flagship model of the LS Series, the 48 LS.
-The largest outboard powered model Tiara Yachts has built, the 48 LS was launched in partnership with Mercury, boasting their brand-new Verado® V12 600 hp engines and built solely for that engine package.
-Furthering the legacy of the Verado® engine family, Mercury^{®} reimagined outboard performance to deliver the ultimate luxury boating experience.
-With the unwavering strength of a V12 powerhead, the 600 hp Verado outboard delivers extraordinary range and power to take your boating adventures to new destinations.
-Combined with the most sophisticated digital controls and unmatched sound-dampening technology, the features of the 600 hp Verado outboard elevate the standards of premium design and engineering.

 In 2022 Tiara Yachts launched the EX 60, the largest and most innovative model in their portfolio to date.

-Tiara Yachts remains family owned and employs over 650 employees as of 2023.
+Tiara Yachts remains family owned and employs over 650 employees as of 2025.

-Yachts offered by Tiara

-The Tiara Yachts model line includes inboard vessels from 54 to 60 feet in the EX line.
-Outboard powered Tiara Yachts models range from 34 to 56 feet in three distinct Series: Luxury Sport (LS), Luxury Crossover (LX), and Luxury Express (LE).

-Retired inboard model series include Coupe, Open, Q, Convertible, Flybridge, Coronet, Express, Classic and Sovran.

-Outboard Models

-LS (Luxury Sport)

-The LS series is currently available in five models: 34 LS, 39 LS, 43 LS, 48 LS and 56 LS.
-The LS series are based on a center console platform with a focus on luxury sport yachting, ample lounging accommodations and transformational seating.

-LE (Luxury Express)

-The LE series is currently available in two models: 43 LE and 48 LE.
-The LE series are built with a focus on unique social zones and overnight capabilities.